NASA awards TDRS launch contract to United Launch Alliance

 “We are very pleased that NASA has selected ULA to launch TDRS-M,” said Jim Sponnick, ULA vice president of Atlas and Delta Programs.
 “ULA and NASA have collaborated on 11 highly successful Atlas V launches and we look forward to applying a one-launch-at-time focus on mission success to the TDRS-M mission.”

-A second generation of TDRS spacecraft were manufactured by Boeing.
-These three vehicles added advanced performance and the addition of the Ka radio spectrum to the spacecraft’s capabilities.
+Boeing manufactured the second generation of TDRS spacecraft.
+These three vehicles added advanced performance and the addition of the Ka radio spectrum to the satellites’ capabilities.
 A more advanced series of TDRS (generation 3) was also built by Boeing enhancing performance even further.
 This latest launch contract between NASA and ULA will place the third of these advanced spacecraft into orbit.
-All generation 2 and 3 TDRS spacecraft have been launched by ULA.
+ULA has launched all of the 2nd and 3rd generation TDRS spacecraft.

 As with some U.S. satellites, TDRS vehicles change their designation once they reach operational status.
 For example, TDRS-A became TDRS-1 upon activation.

 ULA will utilize Cape Canaveral Air Force Station’s Space Launch Complex 41 in Florida to send the TDRS-M spacecraft on its way.
 All total NASA estimated it has spent some $132.4 million to have the satellite reach its destination.

 NASA uses TDRS for around-the-clock communications with the International Space Station, as well as for uncrewed assets such as the Hubble Space Telescope and other spacecraft.